The Anatomy of Alignment: Decomposing Preference Optimization by Steering Sparse Features: Discussion

 These limitations point toward several avenues for future work.
 A key direction is to explore the scaling properties of this approach, testing the hypothesis that higher-dimensional SAEs yield a more disentangled and controllable feature basis.
 This exploration should also include alternative interfaces beyond SAEs, such as Transcoders, which may offer a more direct way to control MLP computations \citep{dunefsky2024transcodersinterpretablellmfeature}.
 Scaling the feature interface will also require scaling the analysis pipeline, for which unsupervised methods like embedding and clustering feature explanations could provide a more efficient alternative to our LLM-based classification.

 Finally, a crucial direction is to empirically compare FSRL with the alternative of interpretable model-diffing.
 Such a study could quantify FSRL's efficiency gains and, more importantly, test the fundamental trade-off between the methodological stability of a fixed conceptual vocabulary and the ability of a new SAE to discover emergent features that arise during alignment.
-This would help establish practical guidelines for when each transparency method is most appropriate.